markusvoelter/ProgrammingBasics/doc/chapter07_decAndCalc/index.md

 variables `bmi` and `age` have range limits, expressed in the function signature.
 So, when checking the table for completeness and consistency, the solver of course takes into account what values are possible in the first place, based on constraints expressed in other places in the program.
-If we were to decide that we now allow for a BMW less than 10 or for ages greater than 120, and we adapted the types in the functions accordingly, the solver would start reporting errors.
+If we were to decide that we now allow for a BMI less than 10 or for ages greater than 120, and we adapted the types in the functions accordingly, the solver would start reporting errors.